ioos/ioos-documentation-jekyll-skeleton/_docs/howto.md

 1. Locally using a text editor, and optionally running in local development mode via a Ruby/Jekyll installation
 1. Online using the GitHub website

-Editing locally is easier for making major changes to the site, including more complicated steps like modifying the sidebar layout, working with images, etc.  It requires a working git client to transmit changes back up to your GitHub fork for rendering online, as well as a local installation of Ruby/Jekyll to preview your changes.
-Instructions for setting up the Ruby/Jekyll environment can be found in the original Jekyll Documentation Theme [on this page](https://idratherbewriting.com/documentation-theme-jekyll/index.html).
+Editing locally is easier for making major changes to the site, including more complicated steps like modifying the sidebar layout, working with images, etc.  It requires a working git client to transmit changes back to your GitHub fork for rendering online, as well as a local installation of Ruby/Jekyll to preview your changes.
+Instructions for setting up the Ruby/Jekyll environment can be found in the original Jekyll Documentation Theme [instructions](https://idratherbewriting.com/documentation-theme-jekyll/index.html) - also see the [Local Development With Jekyll](#local-development-with-jekyll) section for more details.

 Editing in GitHub is easier for more minor content modifications (see the Notes section below).